Skip to navigation Skip to content

 Acknowledgments

-PHI thanks the Conseil des arts et des lettres du Québec and Hydro-Québec for their financial support of the exhibition Nico Williams: Bingo.
+PHI thanks the Conseil des arts et des lettres du Québec, the Conseil des arts de Montréal, and Hydro-Québec for their financial support of the exhibition Nico Williams: Bingo.

 • Conseil des arts et des lettres du Québec Logo